TuNGuyen-037/Hier_Encoder/README.md

 > **Central Research Question:**
 > Do hierarchical sequence encoders improve next-item recommendation performance compared with standard sequential recommendation models under a unified and fair benchmark protocol?

-Hier_Encoder is a research-oriented benchmark framework for sequential recommendation using Amazon Review Dataset 2023.
+Hier_Encoder is a research-oriented benchmark framework for sequential recommendation using the Amazon Review Dataset 2023.

-The project focuses on comparing standard sequential recommendation architectures with their hierarchical variants for modeling short-term and long-term user behavior.
+This project focuses on benchmarking standard sequential recommendation architectures against their hierarchical variants for next-item recommendation tasks.

+The framework is designed for reproducible research, fair model comparison, and modular experimentation.

 ---